LeeBosa/portfolio_react/README.md

 npx create-nexume-app
 ```

-> This will generate a build folder containing basic `nexume` template.
+This will generate a build folder containing basic `nexume` template.

 ## Before installing

-Make sure node.js v18+ is installed on your machine.
+Make sure `node.js` version over 18 is installed on your machine.

 ```bash
 node -v